Neural Wave Functions for Superfluids: Antisymmetrized Geminal Power Wave Function

 It is helpful to start by considering an unpolarized system with an even number ($N=2p$) of particles and total spin $S_z = 0$.
-An AGPs wavefunction for such a system is constructed using a singlet pairing function of the form
+An AGPs wave function for such a system is constructed using a singlet pairing function of the form